LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 marks the nearest unexplored position.

-The "lone wolf" challenge mode reduces player's starting actors to exactly one (consequently, this does not affect the initial 'raid' scenario).
+The "lone wolf" challenge mode reduces player's starting actors to exactly one (consequently, this does not affect the initial 'solo raid' scenario).
-The "cold fish" challenge mode makes it impossible for player characters to be healed by actors from other factions (this is a significant restriction in the final 'crawl' scenario).
+The "cold fish" challenge mode makes it impossible for player characters to be healed by actors from other factions (this is a significant restriction in the final 'deep crawl' scenario).

-For a person new to roguelikes, the 'raid' scenario offers a gentle introduction.
+For a person new to roguelikes, the 'solo raid' scenario offers a gentle introduction.
 The subsequent game scenarios lead the player along an optional story arc.
 They gradually introduce squad combat, stealth, opportunity fire, asymmetric battles and more.